Biden approval rating ticks up to highest since June: Reuters-Ipsos poll - NewsBreak

 Biden approval rating ticks up to highest since June: Reuters-Ipsos poll

-President Biden’s approval rating is at its highest point since June, a new Reuters-Ipsos opinion poll found.
+( The Hill ) – President Biden’s approval rating is at its highest point since June, a new Reuters/Ipsos opinion poll found .Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

-The two-day poll, completed Tuesday, showed Biden’s rating at 41 percent — the first time it has topped 40 percent since the beginning of the summer.
+The two-day poll, completed Tuesday, shows Biden’s rating at 41 percent — the first time it has topped 40 percent since the beginning of the summer.

 Of the 1,005 adults surveyed, 78 percent of Democrats voiced support for Biden, a figure that stood at 69 percent in early July.
 Republican approval held steady at 12 percent.